-(c) Gene content in hemizygous regions, and gene family over-representation median read count counts of reads that map entirely within hemizygous regions located directly below. (b) Median read coverage of all 1000 bp sliding windows for each genome with the corresponding median read coverage of all annotated hemizygous regions located directly below.
-For both (a) and (b) the black vertical lines mark the 'heterozygous' peaks of the total mapped reads k-mer or median read coverage plots.
+Figure 3. k-mer and median read coverage analysis of hemizygous regions. (a) k-mer counts of all mapped reads for each genome with the corresponding k-mer counts of reads that map entirely within hemizygous regions located directly below. (b) Median read coverage of all 1000 bp sliding windows for each genome with the corresponding median read coverage of all annotated hemizygous regions located directly below.
+For both (a) and (b) the black vertical lines mark the 'hetero-zygous' peaks of the total mapped reads k-mer or median read coverage plots.
 Species are colour coded by class with red for bivalves, blue for gastropods and green for the cephalopod.
-(Online version in colour.)

-We have examined the gene content of hemizygous regions within our target species, directly by extracting the annotation of these genes, and more indirectly, by looking at the over-representation (enrichment) of both Pfam domains and GO terms within these gene complements.
-On several occasions, hemizygous genes appear to be associated with clusters of tandemly duplicated genes: for example ADAM17 in P. canaliculata, GTPase IMAP family member 9 in A. immaculata, Deoxycytidylate deaminase in O. sinensis and numerous other examples.
+over-representation (enrichment) of both Pfam domains and GO terms within these gene complements.
+On several occasions, hemizygous genes appear to be associated with clusters of tandemly duplicated genes: for example ADAM17 in P. canaliculata, GTPase IMAP family member 9 in species.
+As such, the subsequent absence of GO term enrichments and the limited number of Pfam domain enrichments associated with these loci were in line with expectations.
+We do however see many zinc-finger domain genes in our blast results for Octopus (7/35 genes).
+Similarly, the gastropods A. fulica and A. immaculata display limited gene and

+A. immaculata, Deoxycytidylate deaminase in O. sinensis and numerous other examples.